nweaverd/nweaverd.github.io/_pages/about.md

-Before joining Berkeley Lab, I was a graduate student and research assistant at the University of Michigan, where I completed my doctoral studies in physics under the supervision of Dragan Huterer.
+Before joining Berkeley Lab, I was a graduate student and research assistant at the University of Michigan, where I completed my doctoral studies in physics under the supervision of Prof. Dragan Huterer.

 ## Contact